Parsely/AnalyticsSDK-iOS/README.md

 ```

 ## Using the tracker

+In any file that uses Parsely Analytics functionality, include `import ParselyTracker`

 At app startup, initialize the `Parsely` singleton.
 A good place to do this might be the top-level application delegate:
 ```